 We are a kind and loving congregation, we are young and old together, and we are gay and straight together.
-Our new consulting minister has spent the last 30 + years living these ideas as she served many populations in a kind and loving way.
+Rev. Julia McKay has spent the last 30 + years living these ideas as she served many populations in a kind and loving way.
 She has worked as a public school educator, a psychotherapist, a non-profit director, and a hospital/hospice chaplain.
 For the last decade, she has served as a Unitarian Universalist Church minister.

 Then for many years, she was a music educator in District 11, working with diverse populations and developing extra-curricular leadership and personal empowerment programs for teens and young adults.

-Rev Julia’s ministry highlights include meaningful explorations about positive culture change for congregations, arts-based spiritual exploration, vision and strategic planning, fundamental infrastructure change toward policy governance, non-profit management and social justice training to name a few.
+Rev Julia’s ministry highlights include meaningful explorations about a positive culture change for congregations, arts-based spiritual exploration, vision, and strategic planning, fundamental infrastructure change toward policy governance, non-profit management, and social justice training to name a few.

 Michael Hawkins, Music Director

 Michael Hawkins has been leading the HPCUU Music Ministry since August 2018.
 As Music Director, he oversees HPCUU‘s music program and works closely with the Worship Team.
 Michael studied Electronic Production and Design at Berklee College and Music with an emphasis in sound design and cinematic mixing.
 He is a Colorado Springs native who teaches piano and recording arts through the Colorado Springs Conservatory and R.P.
 Lee Youth Center on PAFB.
 Michael is pleased to be able to share his talents and skills with our congregation.

 Contact Michael: email@example.com